-Copyright of Department of Planning and Environment.
-This map is not guaranteed to be fee from error or or mission.
-The Department and its employees disclaim liability for any act done on the information in the map and any consequences of such acts or or missions.
+Copyright of Department of Planning industry and Environment.
+This map is not guaranteed to be free from error or omission.
+The Department and its employees disclaim liability for any act done on the information in the map and any consequences of such acts or omissions.
+025 0.5 0.76 1 1.25 km Datum/Projection: GCS GDA 1994